UKHomeOffice/docker-scala-sbt/README.md

 ### Usage

-This image is to be used to build your scala(js) apps.
+This image is to be used to build your scalas-JSs apps.
 Below in an example of how you would do this in drone.

 Contents of .drone.yml:
 ```